Chicken Incubators & Getting the Most Chicks from your Mailed or Shipped Hatching Eggs

 The following is a list of things you can do to increase your hatch rates on shipped chicken and Turkey eggs.
 By candling on arrival you will know what special handling is needed, if any.
 It is generally considered 40% hatch is "good" for mailed eggs.
 Occasionally hatches can be 100% or 0%!
 Anything you can do to get more chicks from that dozen ferrilised chicken eggs is well worth it.

-Shipped fertilised egg recieving checklist
+Shipped fertilised egg receiving checklist

 1. Get them shipped as fast as possible/you can afford.
 Ideally when temperatures are moderate, despite the hatching addiction sometimes leading to spur of the moment decisions